elman23/elman23.github.io/UnderTheWire/groot.md

 Mode                LastWriteTime         Length Name
 ----                -------------         ------ ----
 -a----        8/30/2018  10:51 AM              0 _starlord
 ```

-`groot9:call_me_starlord`
+Credentials for the next level: `groot9:call_me_starlord`.

 ## Groot 9 -> 10

-The password for groot10 is the name of the OU that doesn’t have accidental deletion protection enabled PLUS the name of the file on the desktop.
+The password for `groot10` is the name of the OU that doesn’t have accidental deletion protection enabled PLUS the name of the file on the desktop.

-NOTE:
+**NOTE**:
-– If the name of the OU is called “blue” and the file on the desktop is named “\_bob”, the password would be “blue_bob”.
+– If the name of the OU is called `"blue"` and the file on the desktop is named `"_bob"`, the password would be `"blue_bob"`.
 – The password will be lowercase no matter how it appears on the screen.

 ---